 Sustainability is a concept we don’t take lightly.
 The resort is built to be as environmentally friendly as possible.

-After arriving in our capital it is a short hop on our domestic airline, Real Tonga.
+After arriving in our capital it is a short hop on our domestic airline, LuLutai at present Lulutai do not have a website or booking service, so we would be happy to book flights on your behalf when you make your resort reservation.
 It would be advisable to have some local currency on hand for the short taxi ride from the international to the domestic terminal, alternatively we can arrange the taxi for you.
-We would also be happy to book your domestic and/or international flights for you.
+We would also be happy to book your international flights for you.
 We can organise local hotels in Nuku’alofa should you want to stay before or after traveling to Ha’apai.

 If you have plenty of time and are flexible there is also the option to take the local ferry to Ha’apai, which visits once a week, usually departing Nuku’alofa on a Monday night and arriving here the following morning.
 There is no fixed schedule though so leave yourself plenty of scope to meet International flights.